stefanvstein/testify/README.md

   (+ a 3))
 ```

-You want to elaborate with code by evaluating it step by ste, as you program.
+You want to elaborate with code by evaluating it, step by step, as you program.
 It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar.

 With repl-test you automate evaluation of similar comment expression, named test-comment rather than comment.
 The test-comment macro is equal to the comment macro, which both simply ignore its body.
-As soon you have a comment expression which you want to evaluate automaticaly, perhaps as a test, but not your adminstrative routines, you simply rename the comment to test-comment.
+As soon you have a comment expression which you want to evaluate automatically, perhaps as a test, but not your administrative routines, you simply rename the comment to test-comment.

 ```clojure
 (ns project.testcase